 The one area where this MacBook Pro falls a bit flat is graphics.
 On the OpenGL portion of the Cinebench R15 benchmark, which measures graphics performance, the 2018 MacBook Pro 13-inch yielded 41.1 frames per second.
 The XPS 13 scored 49.3 fps on the same test.

 On the Dirt 3 racing game, the MacBook Pro's Iris Plus Graphics 655 turned in a lame 46.9 frames per second on medium settings and 1600 x 1050 resolution.
 You can get a Windows laptop with more powerful Nvidia MX150 graphics -- like the MateBook X Pro and Asus ZenBook 13 - that delivers more than 110 fps.
+The Surface Laptop 2 with integrated graphics notched 82 fps.

 T2 Chip: "Hey Siri" is here